anovos/anovos-docs/docs/api/data_analyzer/association_evaluator.md

         List of columns to analyse e.g., ["col1","col2"].
         Alternatively, columns can be specified in a string format, where different column names are separated by pipe delimiter “|” e.g., "col1|col2".
         "all" can be passed to include all columns for analysis.
+This is super useful instead of specifying all column names manually.
         Please note that this argument is used in conjunction with drop_cols i.e. a column mentioned in drop_cols argument is not considered for analysis even if it is mentioned in list_of_cols.
 (Default value = "all") drop_cols
         List of columns to be dropped e.g., ["col1","col2"].
         Alternatively, columns can be specified in a string format, where different column names are separated by pipe delimiter “|” e.g., "col1|col2".
+        It is most useful when coupled with the “all” value of list_of_cols, when we need to consider all columns except a few handful of them.
 (Default value = []) label_col
         Label/Target column (Default value = "label")
     event_label
         Value of (positive) event (i.e label 1) (Default value = 1)
     encoding_configs
-        Takes input in dictionary format.
-Default {} i.e. empty dict means no encoding is required.
+        Takes input in dictionary format. {} i.e. empty dict means no encoding is required.
-        In case numerical columns are present and encoding is required, following keys shall be provided - "bin_size" i.e. no. of bins for converting the numerical columns to categorical, "bin_method" i.e. method of binning - "equal_frequency" or "equal_range" and "monotonicity_check" 1 for monotonic binning else 0. monotonicity_check of 1 will dynamically calculate the bin_size ensuring monotonic nature but can be expensive operation. print_impact
+        In case numerical columns are present and encoding is required, following keys shall be provided - "bin_size" (Default value = 10) i.e. no. of bins for converting the numerical columns to categorical, "bin_method" i.e. method of binning - "equal_frequency" or "equal_range" (Default value = "equal_frequency") and "monotonicity_check" 1 for monotonic binning else 0. monotonicity_check of 1 will dynamically calculate the bin_size ensuring monotonic nature but can be expensive operation (Default value = 0). print_impact
+        True, False
-        True, False (Default value = False)
+        This argument is to print out the statistics.(Default value = False)
-    "bin_size": 10

-    "monotonicity_check": 0

-    }

     Returns
     -------
+    DataFrame
+        [attribute, iv]

     """